fouille/acw02_esphome/README.md

 Symptom:
 - impossible to activate the wifi on the air conditioner when the module is connected (the wifi logo does not appear)
 - the ESP LED lights up briefly then goes out

-model having this problem (Non-exhaustive list):
+Community-provided compatibility list  (Non-exhaustive list): https://github.com/devildant/acw02_esphome/blob/main/COMPATIBILITY.md
- - 409733

 ---